jdyver/cd-demo/README.md

 - Credentials > System > Global Credentials > Add Credentials: Add Dockerhub account (Input Description)

 ![Jenkins - Credentials](https://github.com/jdyver/cd-demo-jd/blob/master/img/Jenkins-Credentials.png)

+- UPDATE!
+IF Version 3.5.2-2.107.2 or older; Skip this step (IF you have no idea, then do this step)
+    - Add Pipeline: Step API plugin within Jenkins
+    - Manage Jenkins > [Scroll Down] Manage Plugins > [Select] Pipeline: Step API > Select [Download now and install after restart] > Select [Restart after update]
+    - Detailed steps: TBD

 - Setup New Job:
     - Select New Item (New Job), Freestyle project, give it a name and select OK at the bottom